StyraInc/styra-demo-tickethub/client/html/README.md

-# TicketHub Plain HTML/JavaScript Front-end
+# TicketHub Plain HTML/JavaScript Client

-The TicketHub sample app front-end component.
+The TicketHub sample app client component.

 ## How to run